Crypto

 If you want to cash in while cryptocurrency is still in its semi-early stages, this article will take you through the steps you need to know how to buy Bitcoin.

-First and foremost, should you even buy Bitcoin?
+?
 While only you can make that decision, here is a quick breakdown of some pros and cons of buying Bitcoin:

 Pros